EMSTrack/EMSTrack-Dashboard/README.md

 # EMSTrack-Dashboard
 A web application to keep track of ambulance routes.
+Remember to get the config.yml file and add it to the root of the directory.

 ## To Run Locally:
 1. Install Python